Federal Flight Deck Officer

-A Federal Flight Deck Officer (FFDO) is a Part 121 Airline Pilot who is trained and licensed to carry weapons and defend commercial aircraft against criminal activity and terrorism.
+A Federal Flight Deck Officer (FFDO) is an airline pilot who is trained and licensed to carry weapons and defend commercial aircraft against criminal activity and terrorism.
 The Federal Flight Deck Officer program is run by the Federal Air Marshal Service, and an officer's jurisdiction is the flight deck or cabin of a commercial airliner or a cargo aircraft while on duty.
 FFDOs are federal law enforcement officers sworn and deputized by the U.S. Department of Homeland Security.

 History

-Following the September 11 attacks in 2001, the Arming Pilots Against Terrorism Act, part of the Homeland Security Act of 2002, directed the Transportation Security Administration to develop the Federal Flight Deck Officer program as an additional layer of security.
-Under this program, flight crew members are authorized by the Transportation Security Administration to use firearms to defend against acts of criminal violence or air piracy undertaken to gain control of their aircraft.
-The first flight crew members that volunteered were pilots and flight engineers assigned to fly scheduled passenger air service under the FAR 121 (Domestic and Flag Air Carrier Operations).
+Following the September 11 attacks in 2001, the Arming Pilots Against Terrorism Act, part of the Homeland Security Act of 2002, directed the Transportation Security Administration (TSA) to develop the Federal Flight Deck Officer program as an additional layer of security.
+Under this program, flight crew members are authorized by the TSA to use firearms to defend against acts of criminal violence or air piracy undertaken to gain control of their aircraft.
+The first flight crew members that volunteered were pilots and flight engineers assigned to fly scheduled passenger air service.

 In December 2003, President George W. Bush signed into law legislation that expanded program eligibility to include cargo pilots and certain other flight crew.

 Selection

 All applicants must be airline pilots or flight engineers for a U.S. based airline and hold an appropriate FAA medical certificate.
-At the time of application for the FFDO position the pilots must be in an active, non-furloughed airline employment, operating under FAR part 121 "Domestic and Flag Air Carrier Operation".
-Charter pilots, business aviation pilots, flight instructors, etc. those who are not operating under FAR part 121 are not eligible to participate.
-Applicants must be U.S. citizens and have the ability to pass extensive background checks.
+At the time of application for the FFDO position the pilots must be in an active, non-furloughed airline employment operating under 14 CFR part 121, which encompasses regularly scheduled passenger operations.
+Those who are not operating under 14 CFR part 121, such as charter pilots, business aviation pilots and flight instructors are not eligible to participate.
+Applicants must be U.S. citizens and have the ability to pass extensive background checks and a psychological screening.
 Initially, candidate selection preference was given to airline pilots who underwent prior government weapons training including former military and law enforcement experience.

 Training

-Akin to FAM Service, the specifics of FFDO training program are classified under 49 USC § 44939(e).
-The initial program is conducted at a Federal Law Enforcement Training Center (FLETC) facility by Federal Air Marshal Service instructors in New Mexico.
+Training of Federal Flight Deck Officers is similar to Federal Air Marshals (with some differences in training due to the more limited scope of FFDO powers).
+The initial program is conducted at a Federal Law Enforcement Training Center (FLETC) facility by Federal Air Marshal Service instructors in Artesia, New Mexico.
 Their training is tailored to the role that the FFDOs will perform while on duty.
 Some of the specific areas covered in this training include constitutional law, marksmanship, physical fitness, behavioral observation, defensive tactics, emergency medical assistance, and other law enforcement techniques.
 Simulators are used in the training program.

 FFDOs are required to undergo multiple levels of frequent weapons re-qualification training and testing throughout their active service.